mikaelhg/urlbuilder/README.md

 }
 ```

+Builder instances are immutable, thread-safe and reusable.
+Every change creates a new instance.

 Todo:
 -----

-* More unit tests for corner cases (your help is needed!)
+* More unit tests for corner cases.
+Please send in pull requests, your help is needed.

 Use with Maven:
 -----------------------